On this page you will find answers to frequently asked questions about NUsearch, our library discovery tool.

-For individual records, click on the three dots next to the title:
+For individual records, click on the three dots to the right of the title:

 Can I email or print my search results?

-For individual records, click on the three dots next to the title:
+For individual records, click on the three dots to the right of the title:

-This will then show the Print and E-mail options:
+This will then show more options, including the Print and E-mail options:

 What are tags and how do you use them?

-Choose Tags from the NUsearch menu to look for labels that other have used to link common search results together, and also view tags that you have created.
+Choose Tags from the NUsearch menu to look for labels that others have used to link common search results together, and also view tags that you have created.